Nick Diaz: Braulio Estima incidents

 Diaz was set to take on Braulio Estima in a grappling match at the World Jiu-Jitsu Expo on May 12, 2012.
 However, Diaz no-showed the event.
 In the hours following the event, Diaz was seen liking a YouTube video featuring Estima's reaction on Diaz's no-show, calling it "disrespectful".
 The day after the event Diaz alleged that Estima failed to make weight within the agreed upon timeframe prior to the fight and also alleged that the promoters of the World Jiu-Jitsu Expo failed to make good on their claims of donating proceeds from the fight to charity.

 After UFC 158, Estima, who was a training partner for Georges St-Pierre, attempted to shake Diaz's hand immediately after the fight.
 Diaz did actually accept the handshake but shoved Estima away when he attempted to embrace him.
 According to Estima, Kron Gracie was antagonizing him along with Diaz.

 Domestic violence case

-On May 25, 2018, it was reported that Diaz had been arrested on May 24 and charged with two counts of domestic battery; a felony for strangulation as well as a misdemeanor battery charge.
+On May 24, 2018, Diaz was arrested and charged with two counts of domestic battery; a felony for strangulation as well as a misdemeanor battery charge.
 On August 30, 2018, it was revealed that the charges against Diaz were dismissed in July 2018 when a grand jury opted not to indict Diaz after there were inconsistencies found with the complainant's story.